This post may contain affiliate links. Please read our disclosure policy.

 I’d love to hear what you think!
 Please leave a ⭐️⭐️⭐️⭐️⭐️ star rating and a comment below if you tried this Shrimp Stew — it helps our community of cooks find the recipe.
 And don’t forget to snap a photo and tag me on Instagram @gonna_want_seconds— I can’t wait to see your cozy kitchen creations.

 💌 Craving more cozy, crave-worthy meals?
-Subscribe now and be the first to know when a new recipe goes live. 💌
+Subscribe to my FREE newsletter and be the first to know when a new recipe goes live. 💌

 Thanks for stopping by my kitchen today — happy cooking, friends! ❤️ Kathleen